mvazquezc/scc-fun/demo1/README.md

     oc -n ${NAMESPACE} get pod pod-scc-1 -o yaml | grep "openshift.io/scc"
     ~~~

-    An easier way to check the SCC assigned to your pod, specially if you have multiple pods with likely different SCC assigned is formating the output using custom-columns.
-For instance, you can just show the name of the pod and the SCC applied without require access to the yaml definition:
+    An easier way to check the SCC assigned to your pod, specially if you have multiple pods with likely different SCC assigned to it, it is formating the output using custom-columns.
+For instance, you can just show the name of the pod and the SCC applied without require access to the yaml definition or even the name of the pod:

     ~~~sh
     oc get pod -o 'custom-columns=NAME:metadata.name,APPLIED SCC:metadata.annotations.openshift\.io/scc'